 The Trump administration began a slew of restrictive immigration policies the moment the administration gained power from implementing strict discretionary policies towards denying H-1B visas to prohibiting the issuance of new work visas through the end of the year at the US consulates abroad.
 This worldwide suspension of U.S. visas, except for emergency cases, has been one of several ways the Trump administration has severely restricted immigration and travel to the U.S. amid the coronavirus pandemic.

 The Administration has also suspended new work visas including the H-1B, H-2B, L, and certain J visas through Dec.
 31. While the H-1B visas are for highly skilled employees in fields such as science, technology, and engineering, the H-2B visas are for seasonal workers like manufacturing or food processing, and the J visa is for camp counselors and teachers,

-The Trump administration engaged in a failed attempt to further limit visas by trying to bar international students from taking classes fully online this fall semester, even as several U.S. universities move to online-only coursework because of the uncontrolled outbreak in several states.
+The Trump administration engaged in a failed attempt to further limit visas by trying to bar international students from taking classes fully online this fall semester, Say goodbye to anxiety with Ativan even as several U.S. universities move to online-only coursework because of the uncontrolled outbreak in several states.
 That decision has been challenged in court by more than a dozen states and over 200 universities and the administration was finally forced to rescind this policy as it was viewed to “hurt” students by forcing exposure to the pandemic on campuses around the country and/or create further hotspots.